bitaxura/Instagram-Chat-Analyser/README.md

 ---

-## Performance Monitoring

-The tool includes built-in performance monitoring that tracks execution time for different functions.
-This helps identify bottlenecks when processing large datasets.
-Timing information is collected using thread-safe mechanisms for accurate measurements during concurrent processing.

----

 ## Known Issues
 * Chats with no messages or just images do not work at all
 * Emotion classification requires the model files to be present (run `emotion_classifier.py` first)
-* The Model isn't very accurate ye
+* The model isn't very accurate yet

 ---